Features and benefits

 - Integration with Active Roles Defender Integration Pack for Active Roles supplied in the Defender distribution package allows you to extend the functionality of the Active Roles Web Interface and Active Roles console.
 For example, with this Integration Pack installed, you can use the Active Roles user interface to perform Defender-related tasks: assign, remove, test, recover, and program security tokens and set Defender IDs and Defender passwords.
 Also you can enable the automatic deletion of tokens for deprovisioned users and use the Active Roles console to administer Defender objects and delegate Defender roles or tasks to the users you want.
 For more information, see “Integration with Active Roles” in the Defender Administration Guide.

 - Integration with Cloud Access Manager You can use Defender to authenticate the users of One Identity Cloud Access Manager when they access the Cloud Access Manager log in page or Web applications managed by Cloud Access Manager.
 A customized version of Cloud Access Manager is available for download at https://support.oneidentity.com/defender/download-new-releases to use with Defender.
-This package is a fully functional 90-day trial license for using the product with Defender.
 For more information, see “Integration with Cloud Access Manager” in the Defender Administration Guide.

 What you can do with Defender